neerajmahajan/recap-bigdata-ecosystem/README.md

 ###### Using query to import data and using multiple mappers
 ```
 sqoop --options-file hdr-options.txt -m 4 --target-dir <path>
---query "SELECT id,name from product where brand='hero' AND \$CONDITIONS" --split-by ID
+--query "SELECT id,name from product where brand='hero' AND \$CONDITIONS" --split-by id
 ```